Tillman

 – Has made great progress on a leash while in his foster home and they say he is now great at it and will even bring them his leash when he wants to go on a walk!

-– Knows sit and is working on mastering come and stay
+– Knows sit and is working on come and stay; very motivated by food and treats

-– Has mastered the doggy door in his foster home and sometimes uses it to go outside and go potty, although he may also use puppy pads; will need help from his new family to get to 100% on potty training
+– Has mastered the doggy door in his foster home and will use it to go outside and go potty, although he may also use puppy pads; will need help from his new family to get to 100% on potty training

 – Rides nicely in the car